Rudolf Hess: Prisoner of war

 In the early morning hours of 16 June 1942, Hess rushed his guards and attempted suicide by jumping over the railing of the staircase at Mytchett Place.
 He fell onto the stone floor below, fracturing the femur of his left leg.
 The injury required that the leg be kept in traction for 12 weeks, with a further six weeks bed rest before he was permitted to walk with crutches.
 Captain Munro Johnson of the Royal Army Medical Corps, who assessed Hess, noted that another suicide attempt was likely to occur in the near future.
 Hess began around this time to complain of amnesia.
 This symptom and some of his increasingly erratic behaviour may have in part been a ruse, because if he were declared mentally ill, he could be repatriated under the terms of the Geneva Conventions.

 Hess was moved to Maindiff Court Hospital on 26 June 1942, where he remained for the next three years.
 The facility was chosen for its added security and the need for fewer guards.
 Hess was allowed walks on the grounds and car trips into the surrounding countryside.
 He had access to newspapers and other reading materials; he wrote letters and journals.
 His mental health remained under the care of Dr. Rees.
 Hess continued to complain on and off of memory loss and made a second suicide attempt on 4 February 1945, when he stabbed himself with a bread knife.
 The wound was not serious, requiring two stitches.
-Despondent that Germany was losing the war, he took no food for the next week, only resuming eating when he was threatened with being force-fed.
+Despondent that Germany was losing the war, he took no food for the next week, and did not resume eating until he was threatened with being force-fed.

 Germany surrendered unconditionally on 8 May 1945.
 Hess, facing charges as a war criminal, was ordered to appear before the International Military Tribunal and was transported to Nuremberg on 10 October 1945.